MatasAleksas/Iris-Classifier/README.md

 Notes:
 -
 - Expanded to also use KNN
-- In the future I might try to make the program run faster
+- I made some of the bits of code into functions so we can call what we want
-- The creation of the plot and training of the models take too long for my liking
+- Saves some time, like putting the pair plot into its own function